Clicky

 FluentU vs. Yabla

 Yabla is FluentU’s biggest competitor that offers pretty much the same thing at a lower cost.
-Unlike FluentU, they offer full movies and documentaries in addition to short commercials, songs etc. Their layout is slightly different to FluentU, it feels a little more rugged and basic but with pretty much the same functionality.
+Unlike FluentU, they do offer full movies and documentaries in addition to short commercials, songs etc. Their layout is slightly different to FluentU, it feels a little more rugged and basic but with pretty much the same functionality.

 FluentU-Review-Yabla